 Patients can talk with their practitioners face-to-face as well as receive notifications and schedule telemedicine appointments.
 Doctors can take screenshots during conference calls and securely save images and other sensitive information to a patient’s file.
 With AdvancedMd’s e prescribing, prescription requests can be reviewed and signed electronically by your practitioners — regardless of their physical location.

-Being one of the most interoperable EHR solutions available, athenaClinicals connects with over 26,000 health plans, 12,000 lab and imaging endpoints, and 1,200 other non-athena sites.
+Being one of the most interoperable EMR solutions available, athenaClinicals connects with over 26,000 health plans, 12,000 lab and imaging endpoints, and 1,200 other non-athena sites.
 It also connects to 95% of US pharmacies.

 Using Epocrates, a comprehensive medical reference app for iOs and Android devices, clinicians can access clinical knowledge such as drug information, dosage, diagnosis and treatment.